GoogleCloudPlatform/gcp-service-broker/docs/brokerpak-specification.md

 # Brokerpak V1 specification

-This document will explain how to create a new brokerpak.
+This document will explain how a brokerpak is structured, and the schema it follows.

 A brokerpak is comprised of a versioned Terraform binary and providers for one or more platform, a manifest, one or more service definitions, and source code.